Harald-U/knative-handson-workshop/docs/3-DeployKnativeService.md

 > * Logging and monitoring aggregation (telemetry) is important for understanding and debugging the system, as containers might be created or deleted at any time in response to autoscaling.
 > * Multitenancy is highly desirable to allow cost sharing for bursty applications on relatively stable underlying hardware resources.

-In other words: Knative positions itself suited for short running processes.
+In other words: Knative positions itself suited for short running, stateless processes.
 You need to provide central logging and monitoring because the pods come and go.
-And multi-tenant hardware can be provided large enough to scale for peaks and at the same time make effective use of the resources.
+And multi-tenant hardware is best because it can be provided large enough to scale for peaks and at the same time make effective use of the resources.

 Knative uses new terminology for its resources and unfortunately there is some duplication of Kubernetes terms: